Day 34 – 37 (Acacia day 31 – 34) – Zanzibar

 After the tour we went back to Stonetown, it was about 45 minutes or so away and caught up with Tony (driver/escort).
 There was some down time to revisit the market shops, change money and relax.
 We decided to have a sunset beer (nothing special, just a beer you have while watching the sunset) at Mercury’s.

-Mercury’s is a bar named after Freddie Mercury that sits near the port and is a popular destination.
-Its named after Freddie because he was from Zanzibar.
-Really, not making it up.
-He was actually born Farrokh Bulsara and his parents were both Persian.
+was actually born Farrokh Bulsara and his parents were both Persian.
 Still don’t believe me – google it.
 Anyway we sat there and had a few beers, watched the sunset and the local fishermen and boys pull some boats out of the water.
 It seemed like it took them ages to get it beached, using only some logs under the boat and ropes to pull it.
 They would give a little chant and cheer and then strain – as the boat appeared to move mere inches…

 At night the bars at each resort kicked off.
 They were a lot of fun, full of tourists, locals and general good times.
 Tony DJed a bit and was embarrassingly better than the DJ the bar had hired.
 But unfortunately, I had a bit too much sun and was wrecked, so I took it easy the first night.
 The second night the bar had arranged for some acrobats / dancers to do a brief bit and then the party started up all over again.

-Unfortunately we did finally have to leave Kendwa.
-It was an awesome beach and a nice break from living on the truck.
 We braved the crowds in the town again and fought through immigration.
 I had a nap on the return ferry, although the water was rough and there were some who didn’t fare so well.
 We did a brief bit of shopping then a taxi to the next ferry across the river and then a taxi back to the campsite… Finally back to Rufunsa and our whole crew.
 Our vacation is over, life can return to normal.

 No comments: